Transcranial Magnetic Stimulation (TMS) Therapy in Philadelphia

 - Transcranial Magnetic Stimulation (TMS) received FDA approval in 2008 for Major Depressive Disorder.

-- TMS therapy is safe & effective and can be conducted in the physician’s office
+- TMS therapy is safe and effective and can be conducted in the physician’s office.

 - Each treatment is under 20 minutes and the patient is awake and alert during treatment.

-- Patients typically receive treatments once per day, five days per week for six weeks
+- Patients typically receive treatments once per day, 5 days per week for 6 weeks.

-- Wave Treatment Centers offers advanced treatment protocols like Express TMS™ which can reduce treatment time to 3 minutes per session when indicated (Theta Burst)
+- Wave Treatment Centers offers advanced treatment protocols like Express TMS™ similar to the SAINT Protocol, which can reduce treatment time to three minutes per session when indicated (Theta Burst).

 While TMS may not work for everyone, those that do see results will find their depressive symptoms decreasing or going away entirely within a few weeks of starting treatment.
 Sometimes “maintenance TMS” will be prescribed where you will receive treatment once per month on average to help avoid the return of symptoms.
 If your symptoms return, you can most likely begin a new round of TMS therapy.